HaxeExtension/extension-gamecenter/README.md

 Development Builds
 ------------------

-Clone the openfl-samples repository:
+Clone the gamecenter repository:

     git clone https://github.com/openfl/gamecenter

-Then follow standard installation steps.

-You must run ```lime rebuild gamecenter ios``` after modifying any modification of the native library code.
+Tell haxelib where your development copy of gamecenter is installed:

+    haxelib dev gamecenter gamecenter

+You can build the binaries using "lime rebuild"

+    lime rebuild gamecenter ios